 This story made me:

-over 2 years ago Morgan Allen said:
+almost 3 years ago Morgan Allen said:

 The use of the word staccato was beautiful.
 Towards the beginning you were describing your mind to be completely blank.
 Not sure if the word completely in that sentence is the best choice, but it may.
 The last line made my soul happy.
 All in all, great job.